celo-org/docs/blog/23-12-22-how-uniswap-works/how-uniswap-works.md

 Uniswap has progressively contributed to seamless digital currency transactions.
 The Uniswap V2 is even more intriguing because it allows traders to swap between ERC-20 tokens without hassle directly.
 Technically, Uniswap users do not trade with each other, as that might not mitigate the risk of token loss due to some end-user dishonesty.
 Instead, users deal with a liquidity token pool with a considerable reserved amount of both tokens involved in this user's trade.

-Each [Uniswap liquidity pool](https://docs.uniswap.org/contracts/v1/guides/pool-liquidity) is designated as an avenue for trading a set pair of ERC-20 tokens.
+Each [Uniswap Liquidity Pool](https://docs.uniswap.org/contracts/v1/guides/pool-liquidity) is designated as an avenue for trading a set pair of ERC-20 tokens.
 But, there are quite a lot of pairs, and it might take forever for each user to find a fitting liquidity pool for their transaction.
 Still, Uniswap takes the burden off users by automatically routing traders to the matching liquidity pool for their transactions.

 ![](.\blog\23-12-22-how-uniswap-works\images\Defi 4.png)